VirtualCSS/planning/README.md

 Repository for planning and brainstorming on VirtualCSS.

+*If you are interested in this project and want to join the discussion please leave a comment in this [issue](https://github.com/VirtualCSS/planning/issues/1).*

 # Goal

 There seem many projects that try to define styling in the context of